martins-jean/Formula-1-Cloud-Data-Platform-in-Azure/README.md

   <summary>
     Required setup
   </summary>
-  1. Create a premium-tier Azure Databricks service in the Azure portal.
+  1. Create a Premium Tier Azure Databricks service in the Azure portal.
+If you want the workspace to be created within your own Vnet, you can specify that under the networking confirgurations. <br>
   2.
 </details>